Updated 2019 05 08, to correct view count.

 The second element to establish abandonment/desertion is the intent to desert the marriage.
 The desire to separate is not necessarily synonymous with the intent to desert the marriage.
 Where the parties separate by “mutual consent,” neither party has established grounds for desertion.
 If the person deserting cannot legally justify the desertion, then proof of the actual breaking off of the matrimonial relationship with the intent to desert entitles the other spouse to a divorce.

 “Constructive desertion” involves actions or conduct resulting in the other spouse’s forced separation.
 To prove constructive desertion, the spouse leaving the home must prove that the misconduct by the spouse remaining in the home constitutes grounds for divorce.
 Traditionally, this spouse must show that the remaining spouse conducted himself/herself in such a manner as to provoke the leaving.

-It should be noted that excessive alcohol consumption not sufficient, standing alone, to constitute constructive desertion, nor is demanding that a spouse leave is not constructive desertion.
+It should be noted that excessive alcohol consumption is not sufficient, standing alone, to constitute constructive desertion, nor is demanding that a spouse leave constructive desertion.
 Generally speaking, a spouse is not justified in leaving the other just because there has been a gradual breakdown in the marital relationship or because the parties are unable to live together in peace and harmony.
 The party claiming justification for leaving has the burden of proving it, unless the justification appears from the testimony given by the other party.